rejoicekumah/rejoicekumah/README.md

 ### Hi there 👋
-I'm currently learning how to use github and learning web design.
+I'm currently learning how to use github and cybersecurity.

 I'm looking for help with navigating github so I can start uploading previous projects, try out some new projects, and learn more code.